botandrose/chop/README.md

 ## Usage

-Chop monkeypatches Cucumber tables with two new methods:
+Chop monkeypatches Cucumber tables with three new methods:

 * `#build!`: Creates ActiveRecord instances.
 Also supports FactoryGirl.
 * `#diff!`: Enhances existing method to also accept a CSS selector.
 Currently supports diffing `<table>`, `<dl>`, and `<ul>`.
+* `#fill_in!`: Fills in a form on the current page.

-Both these methods accept blocks for customization.
+All these methods accept blocks for customization.

 ### Block methods for `#build!`: